sacalderonv/IJF/README.md

 #### Script for Resume simulations
 The script named "Resumen_Replicas_3Reg_Final.R" is used to obtain for instance, the results for tables 3, 4 and 6.
 These results are printed in the R console.
 The results are given for columns(i.e for each distribution of the errors).
-Therefore you have run this script  for ecah distribution only modifying the lines indicated in the script.
+Therefore you have run this script  for each distribution only modifying the lines indicated in the script.
 For instance, if you want the results for the slash distribution you must:

-- First, uncomment the line to load the results of the replications for this distribution, in this case, the line 25(load("replicas_slash_1000_3reg1.rds")).
+- First, uncomment the line to load the results of the replications for this distribution, in this case, the line 25 load("replicas_slash_1000_3reg1.rds").
 Next, comment the line 23(i.e, the line that there is without comment by defect.).
-- Change the names in line 32(repl_estimation<-repl_slash_estimation).
+- Change the names in line 32 repl_estimation<-repl_slash_estimation.
 The list repl_slash_estimation contains the results for the estimation.
-- Change the names in line 35(repl<-repl_hyperbolic).
+- Change the names in line 35 repl<-repl_hyperbolic.
 The list repl_hyperbolic contains the results for the forecasting.